glethuillier/get_xpub_balances/README.md

 ### Scan all active addresses

-_This is a slow process: please be patient_

 `$ node scan.js <xpub>`

 Example:
 `$ node scan.js xpub6C...44dXs7p`

-## Additional usage: check address against xpub
+## Usage 2.
+Check address against xpub

-(Check if an address has been derived from an xpub)
+*Check if an address has been derived from a master public key.*

 ### Perfect match